m4c4r0n1n/nananvim/README.md

 - Image previews won't work (no Kitty/proper terminal support)
 - Some plugins might be janky

-Honestly just use WSL2 lol, you'll thank me later.
+Honestly just use WSL2 lol, it's much easier.

 ## What You'll Need